-Today I checked the calendar and realized that November is only a few weeks away, and that means that National Novel Writing Month (NaNoWriMo!) is nearly upon us.
+November is only a few days away, and that means that National Novel Writing Month (NaNoWriMo!) is nearly upon us.

 I’ve participated several times over the years and completed the challenge twice, and it’s always been a fun and ultimately satisfying experience.